AlexiosPatelis/doctor-appointment/README.md

 ---

 ## Features
-- Δημιουργία slots (admin only)
+- Creation of slots (admin only)
-- Εμφάνιση διαθέσιμων slots σε calendar view
+- Display of available slots in calendar view
-- Booking από ασθενή (με reference code)
+- Booking by patient (with reference code)
-- Ακύρωση από ασθενή (με reference + contact)
+- Cancellation by patient (with reference + contact)
-- Admin panel για διαχείριση slots/appointments
+- Admin panel for managing slots/appointments
-- Authentication με ρόλους (patient / admin)
+- Authentication with roles (patient / admin)

 ---